The inside track to contact T-Mobile execs. And what to do if they won’t listen…

 Here are some customer service hacks you can use to contact T-Mobile’s corporate office and potentially talk to a real person:

-T-Mobile’s Executive Response team deals with complaints that have escalated from the lower levels of customer support.
+T-Mobile’s Executive Response team, also known as the Office of the President, deals with complaints that have escalated from the lower levels of customer support.
 If you contact T-Mobile through the Executive Response team, you might get T-Mobile executive to listen.

 The specialists are trained to be helpful and expedite your issue.
 You need to first get through to a specialist.
-The team’s main line asks you to enter a phone extension, so the director becomes the best point of contact.
+The team’s main line asks you to enter a phone extension, so you’ll have to find another way to reach them such as requesting escalation.

 Call the main line for T-Mobile’s Executive Offices at (425) 378-4000.